QuestCode/thema-2.1-slm/Leertaken/Project/SLA/General/Responsibility.md

 ## 1.8 Responsibilities

-Da Vinci Data is under no circumstances responsible if the requirements in this SLA are not met if:
+Da Vinci Data is under no circumstances responsible if the requirements in this SLA are not met, if:

 - The cause of the requirements not being met was out of Da Vinci Data's Control, such as:
 	- Earthquakes